microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager/LargePoolInUseSize.md

 # RecyclableMemoryStreamManager.LargePoolInUseSize property

-Number of bytes currently in use by streams from the large pool
+Number of bytes currently in use by streams from the large pool.

 ```csharp
 public long LargePoolInUseSize { get; }